Sploups21/CTF/Midnight Flag CTF/WEB/Medusom [part 1] - Write up.md

 When we click on "download" for an authorized file, a POST request with several parameters is made :
 - <strong>explorer</strong>
-- <strong>file-download</strong> #boolean : we give it the value "true" for download a file
+- <strong>file-download</strong> #boolean : we give it the value "true" to download a file
 - <strong>folder-id</strong> #the id of the folder
 - <strong>data-dir</strong> #the file we're interested in